mesosphere/marathon/docs/README.md

         $ cd /path/to/marathon-gh-pages
         $ git checkout gh-pages

-3. Copy the contents of the "docs" directory in master to the root of your marathon-gh-pages directory.
+3. Check out the appropriate release branch, then copy the contents of the "docs" directory in master to the root of your marathon-gh-pages directory.

         $ cd /path/to/marathon
+        $ git checkout releases/1.x
         $ cp -r docs/** ../marathon-gh-pages

 4. Change to the marathon-gh-pages directory, commit, and push the changes

         $ cd /path/to/marathon-gh-pages
-        $ git commit . -m "Syncing docs with master branch"
+        $ git commit . -m "Syncing docs with release branch"
         $ git push